ersanchez/instructional-design/baofeng_uv-5r/methodology.md

 The basic steps in this process are:

-1. Conduct the training needs assessment
+1. Conduct the training needs assessment - included in the README.md file
-1. Assess the relevant learner characteristics
+1. Assess the relevant learner characteristics - included in the README.md file
-1. Assess the relevant work setting characteristics
+1. Assess the relevant work setting characteristics - included in the README.md file
-1. Perform a work analysis
+1. Perform a work analysis - skills, knowledge, and attitudes are included in the ksa.md file
-1. Write the performance objectives
+1. Write the performance objectives - see objectives.md file
 1. Develop performance measurements
 1. Sequence the performance objectives
 1. Specify the instructional strategies